Makesh-Srinivasan/ISP_A3/assessments/projects/longhorn/self-assessment.md

 * Static Code Analysis: Longhorn employs static code analysis tools to detect potential security issues before they are merged into the main codebase.

 Communication Channels
-* Internal: The Longhorn development team uses Slack channels for real-time communication and GitHub for asynchronous communication, issue tracking, and feature planning.
+* Internal: The Longhorn development team uses [Slack](https://slack.cncf.io/) [channels](https://cloud-native.slack.com/messages/longhorn) for real-time communication and GitHub for asynchronous communication, issue tracking, and feature planning.
-* Inbound: Users and prospective users can file issues or feature requests via GitHub Issues.
-Additionally, they can seek support and discuss with the community on the Longhorn Forum.
+* Inbound: Users and prospective users can [file issues](https://github.com/longhorn/longhorn/issues/new/choose) or feature requests via GitHub Issues.
+When creating a bug issue, the support bundle can be sent to [longhorn-support-bundle](mailto:longhorn-support-bundle@suse.com).
+Additionally, they can seek support and discuss with the community on the [Longhorn Forum](https://cloud-native.slack.com/messages/longhorn).
 * Outbound: Updates, announcements, and security advisories are communicated through the official Longhorn website and GitHub repository.
 They may also use mailing lists such as longhorn-announce@ for significant updates or security announcements.
+Community Meeting and Office Hours are also hosted by the core maintainers of Longhorn on 4th Friday of the every month at 09:00 (CET) or 16:00 (CST) at https://community.cncf.io/longhorn-community/.
+The users can also stay up to date on the [latest news and events](https://lists.cncf.io/g/cncf-longhorn) or read more about the [community and its events](https://github.com/longhorn/community).

 Ecosystem
 * Longhorn is designed to be an integral part of the cloud-native ecosystem, providing persistent storage solutions that are fully integrated with Kubernetes.
 It supports dynamic provisioning of storage, seamless scaling, and recovery features, which are critical for Kubernetes deployments.